Cattle

 SPCA Certified requirement Why?
 Code of Welfare Minimum Standard

-Access to shade/shelter in all paddocks at all times.
+Access to shade/shelter at all times.
 Ensures animals can manage their thermal requirements wherever they are on the farm.
 Provided with means to minimise the effects of adverse weather.

 Use of electric prodders not allowed, unless there is a definite and unavoidable risk to human/animal life.
-Allows for exceptional use, as per RBP in the Code of Welfare.
 Electric prodders are extremely aversive to dairy cattle.
 Allowed on cattle weighing over 150 kg.

 No ear notching, hot branding, freeze branding or face branding.
 Avoids unneccesary and painful interventions from being done.
 Freeze branding allowed.

-Calves must not be weaned off milk before twelve weeks of age or until they have achieved 2.5 times their birth weight.
+Calves must not be weaned off milk before eight weeks of age and not before they have achieved 2.5 times their birth weight.
 Ensure that artificially reared calves have the best possible start in life.
 A calf must be given suitable liquid feed until the rumen has developed sufficiently to utilise solids as a sole feed source.

 Trace element supplementation programme in place.
 Ensure that dairy cattle remain healthy and do not suffer from digestive/health problems.
 No specific mention.